Councillors, advocates say premier's plan to block Halifax bike lane about strong mayor powers

 However, a June 19 letter from the Halifax Port Authority said that alternative option involves "many more turns" and narrow streets compared to Morris, sending trucks by residential homes, schools and Saint Mary's University.

-"This presents added risks and operational complexity for both drivers, residents and students," wrote Jonathan Chia, deputy managing director for PSA Halifax, in a letter on June 20 to Halifax staff.
+"This presents added risks and operational complexity for both drivers, residents and students," wrote Jonathan Chia, deputy managing director for PSA Halifax, in a June 20 letter to Halifax staff.

 "This will significantly reduce the number of port-related trucks using Lower Water Street, Morris Street, and other truck routes in the area," the report said.